-- Sign a certificate of bond asserting that you own real estate with equity in the amount of at least $60,000 (two people are required to sign together)
+- Sign a certificate of bond asserting that you own real estate with equity for at least $60,000 (two people are required to sign together).

-You are always required to carry proof of financial responsibility with you when you are driving, so whether you choose insurance or an alternative, make sure that’s with the car.
+You are always required to carry proof of financial responsibility with you when driving, so whether you choose insurance or an alternative, make sure that’s with the car.

 Ohioans spend less of their hard-earned cash on car insurance than the national average by about forty percent.

-Based on the average disposable income in the state, which is the money you have left to spend after taxes, drivers in Ohio spent about 1.98 percent of their money on car insurance in 2014.
+Based on the average disposable income in the state, drivers in Ohio spent about 1.98 percent of their money on car insurance in 2014.
 That’s down from the previous two years.